puppeteer/puppeteer/docs/api.md

 #### event: 'console'
 - <[string]>

-Emitted when a page calls one of console API methods, e.g. `console.log` or `console.dir`.
+Emitted when JavaScript on the page calls one of console API methods, e.g. `console.log` or `console.dir`.
+Also emitted if the page throws an error or a warning.

-If multiple arguments are passed over to the console API call, these arguments are dispatched in an event.
+The arguments passed into `console.log` appear as arguments on the event handler.

 An example of handling `console` event:
 ```js